Rajatm544/MERN-Ecommerce/README.md

 -   A user can submit a review for any product only if he/she has placed an order for the product, and hasn't already submitted a review
 -   The cart page makes it very easy to alter the quantity of the products, and the cart size is indicated to the user at all instants.
 -   The product carousel in the home page fetches the top rated products and provides the details
+-   Pagination is also implemented to be server side rendered list of products/orders.

 ## Potential Improvements

--   A UX refactor.
--   Dashboard implementation for all registered users.
+-   Adding GSAP/Framer for sleek animations!
--   More social login options including the likes of Github, Facebook, Amazon or Apple.
+-   Cleaner UI with use of styled components rather than just boostrap classes
+-   More payment gateways like UPI or apple pay
--   Fuzzy Search implementation.
+-   Improved Fuzzy Search implementation.
--   Integrations with popular blogging platforms like Medium or dev.to, to import already published articles.
--   A system to 'like' or upvote potentially useful articles.
+-   Addition of many more product categories and a sorting feature
+-   Adding products as favorites for repeated orders

 Any more suggestions are always welcome in the PRs!